to ascend (horizon light)

 I think it’s extremely difficult to attempt to imitate the style (or orchestration) of a figure as impressive as Copland.
 So rather than go that route, I decided to draw on the bones of the Shaker hymn, to see what other flesh might still be there.

 When I sonically dissected Copland’s score, I found that so much of the sound that makes that piece famous has its roots in the simplest of things: the major triad.
 From the opening theme—an ascending A major, first inversion, followed by an E major, second inversion (Figure 1)—to the main accents of the strictly diatonic melody of “Simple gifts”, the major triad and stacked fifths (Figure 2) and I-V relationship itself become the basis for everything that follows.
 When I tried to disassemble the Shaker hymn, I found that Copland had used virtually every piece for themes, counter-themes, and development.
-Trying to capture elements of that sounds without blatant copying seemed impossible.
+Trying to capture elements of that sound without blatant copying seemed impossible.
 So I just soaked in the piece for days, letting the aesthetic fill me, but without referring to any score.

 Daniel wanted a sort of structured improvisation, and I think my score was far more traditional than he wanted or expected.
 But he did say that he wanted more melody and a less “out there” approach to this collaboration than previous ones he’d done.
 He wanted some singing to not be words (and indeed what words would be sung?).
 Our largest ensemble was even smaller than what the ballet score called for.
 Initially scored for piano, string quartet, and soprano, the piece was successfully realized only once we went even smaller still: piano, cello, violin, voice.
 Daniel had integrated the dancers with the musicians and narrator, so the aesthetic challenge was very much to make this piece its own while drawing the right amount from the original.